Making Progress with Plastic Packaging

 That’s why in 2018, SC Johnson joined the Global Commitment led by the Ellen MacArthur Foundation in collaboration with the UN Environment Programme.
 Together, we and hundreds of other organizations set ambitious 2025 targets toward a circular economy for plastics.
 We also agreed to report our progress publicly.

-A key to SC Johnson’s progress has been reuse models across 45 of our product segments, enabling bottles, triggers or other components from previously purchased products to be reused.
-We continue to have the highest percentage of reusable plastic packaging in our sector, at 6.9%.
+A key to SC Johnson’s progress has been reuse models across our product segments, enabling bottles, triggers or other components from previously-purchased products to be reused.
+We continue to have the highest percentage of reusable plastic packaging in the household and personal care sector, at 9%*.

+Our partnerships with Plastic Bank, and multiple sports teams likewise are helping increase recycling rates, since they contribute to a circular economy for plastic.
 We also launched an internal packaging scorecard to drive progress on the recyclability of our packaging.
 Materials are assigned “red,” “amber” or “green” status to reflect their recyclability.
-We now have about 100 projects underway to address recycling issues, such as the use of carbon black plastic or multi-material components.
+We now have about multiple projects underway to address recycling issues, including carbon black plastic, shrink-sleeves and flexible films.

-Finally, we also continue in our advocacy for plastic and plastic recycling.
+Finally, we continue to advocate for infrastructure improvement and innovation to get more material into the recycling stream and programs to provide the funding required for product circularity.
 We sponsor curbside plastic film recycling pilot programs in communities across the U.S. to demonstrate the benefits of making plastic film recycling easy.

 Advocating for Accountability